geodesign/protar/docs/data_management.rst

 accessible and provides structured access to the results of the Protar analysis.
 Protar's API root can be found `here`__.

-The protar api is setup with Cross- Origin Resource Sharing (CORS) headers through the `django-cors-headers`__ app, so it can readily be used from within other applications anywhere on the web.
+The Protar api is setup with Cross- Origin Resource Sharing (CORS) headers through the `django-cors-headers`__ app, so it can readily be used from within other applications anywhere on the web.